amirkh75/D3ByExample/bookmark_project/README.md

 Building a custom authentication backend.

-Adding social authentication to your site. add 0.0.0.0:8000 to runserver_plus
+Adding social authentication to your site. add 0.0.0.0:8000 to runserver_plus add twitter and google authentication.